Legacy-Edition-Minigames/Documentation/docs/source/modtools/post-editor.rst

 .. attention::
     This is **only for power users**.
 It is **not recommended** for regular maps.

+In order for the map to be loaded by the server the only sub-folders that are required are the ``entities`` folder and the ``region`` folder.
+If your map needs to contain functioning villagers the ``poi`` folder is also required.
+Otherwise, all other sub-folders and files in the world's folder can be discarded before compiling.
+This will make the world unable to be loaded in singleplayer, so it is recommended to handle compilation and final file management on github.

 To reiterate previous warning, the savings provided are very small, and it is **not recommended** for normal maps.
-In order for the map to be loaded by the server the only sub-folders that are required are the:

-* entities folder
-* region folder

-If your map needs to contain functioning villagers the ``poi`` folder is also required. otherwise, all other folders and files in the world's folder can be discarded before compiling.
-This will make the world unable to be loaded in singleplayer, so it is recommended to handle compilation and final file management on the github.
-Which will also improve the process when submitting.